 - Nameless Narrative: The characters' names are not revealed, except for Cobb, and that may or may not be a pseudonym; the writer alternately gives his name as Bill or Daniel, but he's just listed in the credits as "the young man".

 - One-Book Author: Most of the cast were just friends of Nolan's who had day jobs.
 Cobb is actor Alex Haw's one and only film credit, though he gives a good performance.
-This is also Jeremy Theobald's only major screen role.
+This is also Jeremy Theobald's only major screen role, though he worked with Nolan previously on the short film Doodlebug, and would return to cameo in a later film 22 years after this one.
 He has a regular job in the field of health.

-- "The Reason You Suck" Speech: Delivered by the blonde to the writer.
+- "The Reason You Suck" Speech: Delivered by the blonde to the writer, as she tells him that he's a loser who was easy to manipulate.

 - The writer has a Batman logo prominently displayed on his apartment door.
 (This was actor Jeremy Theobald's actual apartment, so it's unknown if he or Nolan put the logo there.)